 The longer I have been single, the more I have come to realize that logic has about as much to do with dating as subtly has to do with holiday window displays.
-The more I try to make sense of human behavior the more it leaves me baffled.
+Human beings just don’t act rationally.
+Online dating has made this abundantly clear.

 Mr. Online Only